OnionUI/Onion/website/versioned_docs/version-4.0/Getting Started/Frequently Asked Questions (FAQ).md

 The name of each console or system is defined in `Emu/[systemname]/config.json` You can edit this file with a text editor on your PC and apply a new name by updating the 'label' field.

-To easily make bulk changes to your console or system names you can also use the excellent python scripts below by Andrea922.
+To easily make bulk changes to your console or system names you can use the excellent python scripts below by Andrea922.
 Visit the [onionos-console-renamer github](https://github.com/Andrea922/onionos-console-renamer) to download and follow the instructions detailed there.

-> Notes:
-> Systems in Onion OS are displayed in alphabetical order so the name will determine where in your list it sits.
-> An alternative method to order the systems is by adding an equal number of spaces both sides of the label name.
-> The number of spaces determines the position it is displayed on the Mini, with the most spaces being first.
-> For example, _“   Arcade   “_ will appear before _“Arcade”_.

 <img src="https://user-images.githubusercontent.com/44569252/189995592-9d9e4702-e237-40a2-a0b7-b5e4578f0d7d.png" />
 </td></table>